manfredsteyer/yarp-auth-proxy/readme.md

 - ☑️ Tokens (id_token, access_token, refresh_token) are only stored on server-side in order to increase security

+- ☑️ Uses OAuth 2 and OpenId Connect (OIDC)

+- ☑️ Successfully tested with Identity Server, Keycloak, and Auth0

 - ☑️ Opaque handling of XSRF tokens.
 Angular apps will use them automatically.

 - ☑️ ``login``, ``logout``, and ``userinfo`` endpoints for SPA